How to Make the Most of Your Bodega Experience?

 The Bodega has an interesting past.
 These New York corner stores find their origins among Spanish immigrants, many of whom became bodega owners upon arriving in the US.
 Bodega is a Spanish word meaning warehouse or store.
 In New York, bodegas were small grocery stores, sometimes with a wine bar.

-To delve deeper into the history and cultural significance of bodegas, check out our other article, What Exactly is a Bodega?
+To learn more about the history and cultural significance of bodegas, check out our other article, What Exactly is a Bodega?

 Though the convenience store owners soon included immigrants from Italy, Ireland, and Germany, these stores were closely connected with the Puerto Rican community.
 The Puerto Rican bodega served neighborhoods of immigrants from Latin America, who sought ingredients and delicacies from the home countries they missed.